 You can find out more about our vision, mission and our priorities over the next five years here: https://www.kclsu.org/about/kclsu/strategy/

-One of our Lay Trustees is standing down and we are looking for a new Lay Trustee to join the KCLSU Board and support us in the next exciting chapter for KCLSU.
+One of our Lay Trustees (who provided Legal and Governance expertise) recently stood down and we are looking for a new trustee to join the KCLSU Board and support us in the next exciting chapter for KCLSU.

 As we start year two of our 2019-2025 Strategy with the vision to provide a future where every member of KCLSU has an opportunity to thrive.
 We are delivering this through four key themes: